RetricSu/gw-gitcoin-instruction/src/task-setup-and-requirements/task-setup-and-requirements.md

 Curl should be installed by default on recent versions of MacOS.

+#### 7zip

+A MacOS version of 7zip, and some alternatives, can be found on the [7zip download page](https://www.7-zip.org/download.html).

 #### Node.js

-Node.js provides a MacOS installer which can be found on the [Node.js Download page](https://nodejs.org/en/download/).
+Node.js provides a MacOS installer which can be found on the [Node.js download page](https://nodejs.org/en/download/).

 #### Python 2.7.x